kverpoorten/TelegramChannelAggregator/README.md

 ```

 #### Telegram bot_token and chat_id
-The other set of values are used to sent notifications to you in the aggregation chat.
+The other set of values are used to send notifications to you in the aggregation chat.
 -   First you need to create a bot to get a bot_token
 -   Open telegram and search for 'BotFather' start a conversation
 -   Type: `/newbot`
 -   Answer the questions it asks after doing this (which get the name of it, etc).
--   When you've completed step 2, you will be provided a bot_token that looks something like this: 123456789:alphanumeric_characters.
+-   When you've completed step 2, you will be provided a bot_token that looks something like this: `123456789:alphanumeric_characters`.
--   Type /start now in the same dialog box to enable and instantiate your brand new bot.
+-   Type `/start` now in the same dialog box to enable and instantiate your brand new bot.

 Then you need the chat id, you can do that by opening the following url
 ```